neofodere/vdream/README.md

   1.1 Run it and select an installation folder, or use the default one.
 2. Or download and extract the **vdream_portable_{architecture}.7z** file and run **vdream.exe**.
 3. Open V.Dream and press the center button to select a folder, or go to `System -> Select folder`.
+4. Or go to `System -> Run cartridge` to launch a game directly.
-4. Now you can play, but some games require an official BIOS file.
+5. Now you can play, but some games require an official BIOS file.
 To import it, go to `Settings -> Paths -> BIOS`, or try to launch a game that requires a BIOS file and press `Import BIOS`.

 ## Game Controls
 ```